tc39/proposal-shadowrealm/explainer.md

 The ShadowRealm proposal provides a new mechanism to execute JavaScript code within the context of a new global object and set of JavaScript built-ins.

 The API enables control over the execution of different programs within a Realm, providing a proper mechanism for virtualization.
-This is not possible in the Web Platform today and the proposed API is aimed to a seamless solution for all JS enviroments.
+This is not possible in the Web Platform today and the proposed API is aimed to a seamless solution for all JS environments.

 There are various examples where the ShadowRealm API can be well applied to: